 It’s easy to assume that financial choices boil down to one’s preferences.
 While personal preferences, goals and priorities should drive most financial decisions, they often can convert a good intention into a mistake.
 Conversely, those mistakes may lead you astray: Setting the wrong goals, adopting the wrong strategies, and utilizing the wrong tactics.
-When the stakes are high (aka retirement), unfortunately, many mistakes may become unfixable.
+And unfortunately, when the stakes are high (such as with your retirement), many mistakes may be unfixable.

-The type of tax you pay is the first key way your taxes change during retirement.
+The type of tax you pay is the first important way your taxes change during retirement.
 While working, most of your income likely comes from wages and is taxed as “ordinary income.”
-Most of your earnings come from a regular paycheck and bonus and are taxed at the ordinary income tax rates shown in Figure 1 below.
+Most of your earnings come from a regular paycheck and bonuses and are taxed at the ordinary income tax rates shown in Figure 1 below.

-Figure 1: 2019 Income & Capital Gains Tax Rates
+Figure 1: 2020 Federal Income & Capital Gains Tax Rates

-These different tax treatments create the opportunity to potentially create the same after-tax cash flow with less pre-tax income.
+These different tax treatments allow you to potentially create the same after-tax cash flow with less pre-tax income.
 This means that you may be able to stretch out the value of your retirement nest egg longer than you anticipated.

-For example, qualified withdrawals from tax-advantaged accounts like Roth IRAs are tax free and do not count as income.
+For example, qualified withdrawals from tax-advantaged accounts like Roth IRAs are tax-free and do not count as income.
 A portion of your Social Security may be able to avoid taxation if you keep your “provisional income” within certain ranges as shown in Figure 2.
-If some of your income comes from taxable accounts you may benefit from a lower 0% or 15% capital gains tax, reducing the total amount of tax you owe.
-On the other hand, if all of your income is coming from a tax-deferred account like a traditional IRA, your situation might be even worse as withdrawals from tax-deferred accounts are taxed as ordinary income.
+If some of your income comes from taxable accounts, you may benefit from a lower 0% or 15% capital gains rate, reducing your overall tax liability.
+On the other hand, if all your income is coming from a tax-deferred account like a Traditional IRA, your situation might be even worse, as withdrawals from tax-deferred accounts are taxed as ordinary income.

 How you pay taxes also changes during retirement.
 While working, your employer makes this easy by withholding income tax from your earnings.
 In retirement, however, most cash flow sources do not automatically have withholding, which means you’ll underpay your tax due without some proactive efforts on your part.
 Failure to set aside enough to pay your tax bill could mean you have to withdraw more money than you had planned.

-To solve this potential problem, setting up withholding on recurring income sources (Social Security, pensions and distributions from retirement accounts) is a core first step to ensuring sustainable retirement income.
+To solve this potential problem, setting up withholding on recurring income sources (e.g. Social Security, pensions and distributions from retirement accounts) is a core first step to ensuring sustainable retirement income.
 While modifying withholding on Social Security and pensions can be cumbersome, withholding on IRA distributions is a super-efficient method to manage this quagmire.
 Depending on your custodian, up to 100% of a distribution can be allocated to federal or state income taxes, which avoids the need to make estimated tax payments.
-But just make sure to watch out, as those tax withholding distributions are still taxable!
+Just make sure to watch out, though, as those tax withholding distributions are still taxable!

 Diversification is a familiar term.
 In an investment context, diversification can help mitigate your risk and ensure your investments are on track to manage your retirement goals.
-But diversification is also important when it comes to your taxes both while working and in retirement.
-Tax diversification means owning assets in different types of accounts so you have the flexibility to better balance the tax impact of utilizing those assets to pursue your financial objectives.
+But diversification is also important when it comes to your taxes—both while working and in retirement.
+Tax diversification means owning assets in different types of accounts, giving you the flexibility to better balance the tax impact of using those assets to pursue your financial objectives.

-Since not all investments are treated equally by the IRS, it’s helpful to categorize the tax treatment of investments into three groups — taxable, tax-deferred and tax-advantaged.
+Since not all investments are treated equally by the IRS, it’s helpful to categorize the tax treatment of investments into three groups: tax-deferred, taxable and tax-advantaged.

 - Tax-deferred.
-You get an income tax deduction on your investment now, your earnings grow tax-free, and taxes are deferred until distributions begin, generally by age 70.5.
-Examples include traditional IRAs and 401(k)s.
+You get an income tax deduction on your investment now, your earnings grow tax-free, and taxes are deferred until distributions begin—generally by age 72.
+Examples include Traditional IRAs and 401(k)s.

 - Taxable.
-Investments made after taxes where any earnings are fully taxable at year end.
+Investments made after taxes where any earnings are fully taxable at year’s end.
 Examples include taxable brokerage accounts.

 Why is this a problem?
 Because, what you see is not what you get.
-Just because you have $1 million in an IRA, doesn’t mean you have $1 million to spend.
-Tax-deferred accounts come with tax liabilities upon distribution, so after federal and state taxes it is more likely you’ll only get to spend closer to 50% to 70% of what you see on your statement.
+Just because you have $1 million in an IRA doesn’t mean you have $1 million to spend.
+Tax-deferred accounts come with tax liabilities upon distribution, so after federal and state taxes, it is more likely you’ll only get to spend closer to 50–70% of what you see on your statement.

 Retirees need to create tax-efficient retirement cash flow and evaluate whether and when Roth IRA conversions make sense in order to create the tax diversification they may currently lack.

-Roth conversions are one of the most effective tools for paying off Uncle Sam and reallocating assets into the tax advantaged bucket.
-These opportunities are more prevalent prior to when required minimum distributions (RMDs) start at age 70.5, but certainly can make sense even after this age when preparing your net worth for a future transition to your heirs.
+Roth conversions are one of the most effective tools for paying off Uncle Sam and reallocating assets into the tax-advantaged bucket.
+These opportunities are more prevalent before you start taking required minimum distributions (RMDs) at age 72, but they can certainly make sense even after this age when preparing your net worth for a future transition to your heirs.

-Saving in 401(k)s, 403(b)s and IRAs is like chewing bubble gum: The chew is good (tax deduction), the taste is great (tax free growth), but when you eventually spit it out, it’s probably going to get stuck in your shoe (big RMDs).
+Saving in 401(k)s, 403(b)s and IRAs is like chewing bubble gum: The chew is good (tax deduction), the taste is great (tax-free growth), but when you eventually spit it out, it’s probably going to get stuck on your shoe (big RMDs).
 Getting stuck with big RMDs is really the combination of the first two mistakes: You saved too much in tax-deferred accounts and never created any tax diversification for yourself.

-An RMD is the minimum amount you must withdraw from your retirement accounts each year and starts at age 70.5.
-It generally starts out at 3.6% of the account balance and grows each year as you age (nice birthday present, I know).
+An RMD is the minimum amount you must withdraw from your retirement accounts each year, and these begin at age 72.
+They generally start out at 3.6% of the account balance and grow each year as you age.

 Figure 3: Spending Needs vs. Taxable Income